odavid/my-bloody-jenkins/examples/docker/README.md

 open http://localhost:8080/
 ```

 You should see the seed job running and waiting for a kubernetes slave to be started.
-Please be patient, pulling the jenkinsci/jnlp-slave:latest may take a while.
+Please be patient, pulling the jenkinsci/jnlp-slave:latest may take a while (and it will start the server twice).